stewartweiss/ossd_resources/opensourcelinks.md

 is the website of **OpenHatch**, a non-profit organization whose goal is to lower the barriers to entry into the open source community and increase its diversity.
 As they put it, they are
-	> dedicated to matching prospective free software contributors
-	> with communities, tools, and education.
+	"dedicated to matching prospective free software contributors  with communities, tools, and education. "
 	CAVEAT: This website is not being supported at present, so the data might be stale.

 * [fsf.org](https://www.fsf.org/)
 is the website of the **Free Software Foundation**.
 The Free Software